 Language corpora gain increasing relevance in the Human Language Technology areas.
 World leading universities, research groups and NLP and speech technology companies apply corpora with vetted linguistic data for an array of purposes from studying the dynamics of language development to training NLP models.

 Oxford University Press is known as the creator of reliable human language technology tools and services.
 For years, OUP has been developing and using New Monitoring Corpus building software that harvested RSS feeds and collected data.
 Up to this date, NMC has stored more than 26 million documents with around 9 million tokens.

 However, latest technologies allow to improve these numbers and excel the capabilities of corpora.
 With this in mind, OUP decided to create a system able to collect more data and stand no performance limits.

 The main goal was to build a platform scalable in terms of productivity and functionality.
 To address this challenge, OUP has chosen cloud technology - not a standard approach to making a corpus.
 As a result, Super Corpus Platform has proved to become a powerful system which exceeded all expectations.

 OUP’s Super Corpus Platform is a cloud-based moduled solution built on Microsoft Azure technology.
-It was designed and deployed by the joint efforts of OUP and Digiteum - official technology partner of OUP, in collaboration with Microsoft Azure team.
+It was designed and deployed by the joint efforts of OUP and Digiteum - an official technology partner of OUP, in collaboration with the Microsoft Azure team.

-OUP, on the part of a product owner, provided high-level linguistic team and made an invaluable contribution to system architecture and design.
+OUP, on the part of a product owner, provided a linguistic team and made an invaluable contribution to system architecture and design.
 Digiteum team provided end-to-end web development services on the project: participated in technology design, created system architecture, implemented the project and deployed the platform.
 Microsoft Azure team, for its part, provided assistance in system architecture development.